inception-project/external-recommender-flair/README.md

  'pos' | Part-of-Speech Tagging | Ontonotes
  'pos-fast' | Part-of-Speech Tagging(smaller model) | Ontonotes
  'en-sentiment' | detecting positive and negative sentiment | movie reviews from [IMDB](http://ai.stanford.edu/~amaas/data/sentiment/)

+ In order to simplify the setup, the recommender is also packaged as a docker file.
+The installation of Docker in different platforms can be found on [Docker page](https://docs.docker.com/install/).
+With the given Dockerfile you can build a container image by running:

+    docker build -t <name_of_container> .

+and test your docker image locally by running( add "-d" option if you want to run the container in the background ):

+    docker run -it -p 5000:5000 <name_of_container>

+More details about Docker can be found on [Docker Documentation](https://docs.docker.com).

 ### Tagset